 How does the Design Sprint work?

 In a nod to the 5-day Design Sprint format, we’re following a five stage design process.
 However, unlike a face-to-face Design Sprint or Designers for Learning’s other service-learning courses you may have taken, this course is 100% self-paced.
-Therefore, you can spend as much time as you want to work through the materials and to complete the project between June 1st and August 31st.
-To be successful in this Design Sprint, you should plan to devote at least 20 hours to working on the material (i.e. 4 hours for each of the 5-stages shown below).
+Therefore, you can spend as much time as you want to work through the materials and to complete the project by December 31st.
+To be successful in this Design Sprint, you should plan to devote at least 20 hours to work on the material (i.e. 4 hours for each of the 5-stages shown below).
 Like most experiences in life, the worth of the Design Sprint is related to the time and effort committed to it.
 Your personal commitment to actively engage at least 20 hours will help to support a worthwhile experience.

 This project-based Design Sprint will immerse you into a real-world authentic instructional design challenge focused on designing, developing, and testing mobile learning strategies.
 Aligned with Designers for Learning’s service mission, you will engage in the design of mobile learning strategies to support adult learners with low math and literacy skills seeking to acquire new knowledge and skills to pursue their life goals and career aspirations.